Our free membership, business.com+, takes the pain out of choosing new business services.

 • Simple names convey integrity and competence to consumers.

-Business owners usually think about their logo after selecting a brand name, but it’s good to keep designs in mind when brainstorming name ideas.
+Business owners typically think about their logo after selecting a brand name, but it’s also important to consider designs when brainstorming name ideas.
 Your brand name and logo will become synonymous, so they can’t be considered independent components.

-Will you use a specific script or font to create a textual logo, like Coca-Cola or Facebook, or will you go with an abstract logo, like Apple or Target?
+Also, consider whether you’ll use a specific script or font to create a textual logo, like Coca-Cola or Facebook, or opt for an abstract logo, such as Apple or Target.

-These decisions may not affect the logo directly, but they can help you choose between two or more options.
+These decisions may not directly affect the logo, but they can help you choose between two or more options.

 While you may specialize in a particular product now, you don’t want to limit your company to selling only that product forever.
 The wrong brand name can seriously hamper your ability to scale in the years to come.